Rogers Hornsby: Personal life

 On September 23, 1918, Hornsby married Sarah Elizabeth Martin, whom he had known since he played for the Denison Railroaders, in Philadelphia.
-They had a son, Rogers Hornsby, Jr., on November 15, 1920.
+They had a son, Rogers Hornsby Jr., on November 15, 1920.
 Rogers Jr. died in a plane crash on December 23, 1949, near Savannah, Georgia.

 During 1922 he began seeing Jeanette Pennington Hine, who was married to an automobile-supply salesman named John Hine.
 On June 12, 1923, Hornsby divorced Sarah, and Hine divorced her spouse in 1923 as well; the two were married on February 28, 1924.
 As a result of the divorce, Sarah took custody of Rogers Jr.

 Hornsby and Jeanette had a son, Billy, on June 2, 1925.
 Billy played baseball for several years in the minor leagues, but never reached the majors.
 Hornsby and Jeanette became estranged in December 1944, and Hornsby began seeing a woman named Bernadette Harris, whom he called his "personal good friend and secretary", in 1945.
 They lived together after 1948.
-Harris committed suicide by jumping out of a third-story window on September 7, 1953.
+Harris died of suicide when she jumped out of a third-story window on September 7, 1953.
 Her suicide was attributed to depression.
 Following Jeanette's death on June 1, 1956, Hornsby married Marjorie Bernice Frederick Porter on January 27, 1957.
-They remained together until Hornsby's death in 1963.
+They remained together until Hornsby's death.
+In 1963, Hornsby died of a heart attack.
+He was buried in Hornsby Bend Cemetery near Austin, Texas.